heg2/ionic-pin-check/README.md

 # pin-check
 This is a fork of @creativeCookie/pin-check, just for setting the peerDependency for capacitor to "latest", allowing the plugin to work with capacitor 4.

+On iOS Simulator, `pincheck()` always returns true, even no pin code is set.
+On iOS devices, it works reliably tough.
+(And on Android devices and simulator).

 A capicator plugin to check on iOS / Android devices if the password pin is enabled or not on the mobile device.

 ## Install